 The FLIR GF320

-The FLIR GF320 is the industry standard camera for detecting volatile organic compounds (VOCs), including methane.
+The FLIR GF320 is the industry standard optical gas imaging camera for detecting volatile organic compounds (VOCs), including methane.
 It is used by state and federal regulators and the oil and gas industry, to identify emissions that occur during routine oil and gas operations, or that are occurring because of faulty equipment, accidents, and intentional releases by operators.

 FLIR Cameras make visible 20 normally invisible VOCs, including benzene and methane.